zhoujt1994/scHiCluster/doc/schicluster/command_line/hicluster_embedding.md

 ```bash
 --output_dir dataset/embedding
 ```
-The output folder for your out[ut files.
-This command will save output files in output_dir/raw and output_dir/decompThe output_dir/raw saves the raw chromosome by chromosome cis contact and the output_dir/decomp folder saves the raw chromosome by chromosome contacts in all chromosomea and also after dimension reduction.
+This is the path to the output folder for your output files and you don't need to create the folder before running.
+This command will save output files in output_dir/raw and output_dir/decomp.

-You don't need to create the folder before running.
+The output_dir/raw: npz files of each chromosome, which contains the information of cell x 100kb-pair contacts matrix (e.g. chr1.npz).

+The folder "output_dir/decomp": the concatenated contacts of all chromosomes after performing singular value decomposition (SVD) on each chromosome. (total_chrom_decomp_concat.npz).
+Additionally, the concatenated decomposition matrices of all chromosomes are further subjected to another round of SVD. (total_decomp.npz)

+For information regading loading npz files see [here] https://numpy.org/doc/stable/reference/generated/numpy.savez.html